Volunteer Opportunities at Beth Torah

 Would you be willing to teach/help children or adults with their Hebrew?
 How much time you want to commit is up to you.

 Our Hebrew program includes a wonderful component of congregational involvement.
 Twice a year we have a “Read-in” on Wednesday afternoons where we need volunteers to listen to our students read prayers.
 We always have plenty of popcorn for everyone!
 (Hebrew reading skills required).
-Contact Marcia in the office.
+Contact Aaron in the office.

 Acts of Loving Kindness